F0lak/dm_open_ref/ref/proc/round.md

 +   rounded A
 <!-- -->
 **Args:**
-+   A+ A number, pixloc, or vector.
++   A: A number, pixloc, or vector.
-+   B+ The nearest multiple to round A.
++   B: The nearest multiple to round A.

 The first format returns the floor of A (the largest integer